Levels of reading comprehension

 Instead, it is better to teach new words within a framework in which they will be used.
 For example, students learn business terms through role play at a bank or store rather than through a stack of index cards.
 The context of the bank connects the words to a real-world setting, which is critical for retention in the long-term memory.

 Reduce Reliance on Bilingual Dictionaries

-This may seem as a surprise, however, the proliferation of bilingual dictionaries provides the definition to a word but does not normally help with memorization and the future use of the word.
+This may seem like a surprise, however, the proliferation of bilingual dictionaries provides the definition to a word but does not normally help with memorization and the future use of the word.
 If the goal is communication then bilingual dictionaries will slow a student’s ability to achieve mastery.

-Children learn language much faster do in part to the immense effort it takes to learn what new words mean without the easy answer of a dictionary.
+Children learn a language much faster due in part to the immense effort it takes to learn what new words mean without the easy answer of a dictionary.
 The effort leads to memorization which allows for the use of the language.
 This serves as a valuable lesson for adults who prefer the easy route of bilingual dictionaries.

 Set Aside Class Time to Deal with Vocabulary